-- 4.13 The proposed dwellings will be sited in a predominantly residential area.
+- 4.12 The proposed dwellings will be sited in a predominantly residential area.
 The closest dwellings are Fairview to the north of the site and the terraced dwellings on Main Street.
 Policy ESD15 of the Cherwell Local Plan 2031 requires that the amenity of both existing and future occupiers should be considered in any development in terms of privacy, outlook, natural lighting, ventilation and indoor and outdoor space.
-The proposed development has successfully addressed all of these matters. - 4.14 The amenity space to serve the stone/brick barn conversion will be provided in a courtyard area to the rear of the L-shaped building.
-The relationship between this area and the other barn conversion is such that there will be limited overlooking from windows serving the play room in the upper ground floor of the pole barn conversion.
-The relationship will be a conventional residential situation where glimpsed views over gardens are possible.
-Regarding the amenity space for the pole barn conversion, this will be located mainly to the rear of the barn with minimal overlooking from neighbouring properties. - 4.15 The proposed conversion has been carefully designed to provide a good level of amenity to proposed occupants providing an attractive environment in which to live.
+The proposed development has successfully addressed all of these matters. - 4.13 The primary amenity space to serve the dwelling will be a courtyard area to the front of the dwelling separated from the proposed parking area by the reinstated yard wall.
+Additionally, there will be a further area of amenity space to the rear of the side of the new ancillary building.
+The proposed conversion has been carefully designed to provide a good level of amenity to proposed occupants providing an attractive environment in which to live.
 The generous living accommodation and level of private outdoor amenity space will ensure a high standard of living will result.